super0827/moebiusDungeons/README.md

 # What is Moebius Dungeons?
 Moebius Dungeons is an RPG browser game built with Vue, Javascript, HTML, and CSS.
-The project is based off of Sean Yager's gameified book titled ["Dungeons Of Amara"](https://gum.co/CsdPh)
+The project is based off of Sean Yager's game-ified book titled ["Dungeons Of Amara"](https://gum.co/CsdPh)

-## Moebius Dungeons is an Expirement in Vue.js
+## Moebius Dungeons is an Experiment in Vue.js
-**This project is being developed as an expiriment while completing my Full Stack Certification from Austin Coding Academy with a focus on the React framework.**
+**This project is being developed as an experiment while completing my Full Stack Certification from Austin Coding Academy with a focus on the React framework.**

 Over the course of 2020 the game has taken on many different iterations as my full stack comprehension grew.